 Rationale for publication in Nature

 How humans exploit heterogeneously distributed wild animal populations is an important research topic as it supports food security, sustainability and managing natural capital.
 Wild capture fisheries are spatially and technically complex, with fisheries simultaneously catching different size classes of multiple populations with different management or conservation goals.
 Understanding this multidimensional interaction is a challenge highlighted by recent research on selective and unselective fishing (Reconsidering the consequences of selective fishing, Science 335: 1045 - 1047).
+This work highlights the importance of species and size selection yet does not address the spatio-temporal complexities inherent.
 While advances in spatiotemporal modelling have increased our understanding of marine species distribution dynamics (Space oddity: the mission for spatial integration, CJFAS 74: 1698-1716), we argue that there is no system presently capable of addressing spatial concerns of the dominant type of wild capture fishery found worldwide - mixed fisheries.

 We develop a framework to reduce the complexity of spatiotemporal dynamics in mixed fisheries, capturing key spatial and species interactions that drive catches.
 We demonstrate how axes of maximal separation show the potential for - and limitations of - spatial harvesting and underline the importance of the approach in the context of the most significant policy change to face European fisheries in recent times – that of the forthcoming ban on discarding in Europe (‘landings obligation’).